vzhz/friendly_terminal/README.md

 It should say something nice to you!

 ### Add your favorite nice things to your text file
+**(optional)**

 Make your terminal say whatever will make you feel good.
 The text file starts with a few encouraging phrases.
 My favorite is "you look very nice tonight and you are very smart" but some people might be motivated by a nice "get to work, you fucker."
 You do you.
 This is optional - there are lots of good phrases in there already!

 Hurrah!
-Now you have a friendly(er) terminal!
+Now you have a (even) friendly(er) terminal!

 ## Contributing
-We welcome your contrubutions in pretty much any form.
-Create an issue or fork and go to town on a pull request.
+We welcome your contributions in pretty much any form.

+**Have an idea for expanding Friendly Terminal?** Create [an issue](https://github.com/vzhz/friendly_terminal/issues) (or comment on an existing one)!

+**Want to make your own modifications and share what you've done?** Fork & get started on a pull request. ([This repo](https://github.com/firstcontributions/first-contributions) has a step-by-step guide to for using Github as a first-time contributor).
+(Feel free to open [an issue](https://github.com/vzhz/friendly_terminal/issues) so we can start a conversation about your plans too!)

 ## License
-friendly_terminal is released under [the MIT license](https://github.com/vzhz/friendly_terminal/blob/master/LICENSE.txt).
+Friendly Terminal is released under [the MIT license](https://github.com/vzhz/friendly_terminal/blob/master/LICENSE.txt).